EthanChen18/myFinance/README.md

-# myFinance
+# homeSearchingScraper
-This is a repo for my financial system automation
+This is a repo to create a scraper for home search.